mtford90/siesta/index.md

 }
 ```

-And we notice that since our last query, our Bentley has been painted red!
+Notice that since our last query, Mike's Bentley has been painted red.

 Using traditional methods of interacting with web services we would now
-have two Javascript objects representing our Bentley with id `11`:
+have two Javascript objects representing our Bentley with id `11`.
+One is nested in the user object
+we received from our first request, and the second is the result of our second request:

 ```javascript
 userData.cars[0] === carData; // False